|Kimkins worked better than Atkins -- but WHY?|

 Kimkins Diet was Born at Low-Carb Friends

-On the heels of the overwhelming success of the 3-day Meat-and-Egg Diet, Kimmer next introduced her take on how a low-carb diet might work better for those struggling on the 2002 version of the Atkins Diet.
+On the heels of the overwhelming success of the Three-Day Meat-and-Egg Diet, Kimmer next introduced her take on how to make a low-carb diet work better for those struggling on the 2002 version of the Atkins Diet.

 She advised dieters to stop eating so much fat, shed the net-carb theory, and return to your Atkins roots where a carb-was-a-carb and fat was eaten a lot more moderately.